What is the South Korean Won (KRW)?

 Between 1953 and 1962, the won was replaced with the hwan, but the won returned in 1962.
 As before, the won was pegged to the US dollar, this time with an initial exchange of 125:1.
 The peg rate was again adjusted several times upward during the ensuing years.
 Finally, in 1997, the Bank of Korea dropped the peg to the US dollar, allowing the South Korean won to float freely in the foreign exchange market.

 With the increasing use of electronic payments in the country, the Bank of Korea is considering totally doing away with the production of won coins.
-However, the central bank’s not taken official action in that regard as of 2020.
+However, the central bank has not taken official action in that regard as of 2020.

 South Korean Won Coins and Banknotes

 With the reintroduction of the won as South Korea’s currency in 1962, the Bank of Korea initially issued coins in denominations ranging from ₩1 to ₩100.
 However, over the years, inflation led to the ₩1 and ₩5 coins being withdrawn from circulation in 1992.
 Retailers adjusted prices to minimum price changes of 10 won.
 Additionally, new coins with a value of 500 won were introduced.
 As of 2020, there are only four South Korean won coin denominations being minted – ₩10, ₩50, ₩100, and ₩500.

 The initial 1962 series of won banknotes came in values that overlapped the coin denominations up to ₩100, only adding a single higher denomination banknote of ₩500.
 Inflation eventually led to the creation of higher denomination banknotes in the early to mid-1970s – ₩1000, ₩5000, and ₩10,000.